LP-CDF/AMi_Image_Analysis/README.md

 The results can be displayed on a grid and statistics are also calculated.

+The tree must be organized like:

+**images** directory (AMi needs a folder named "images")
+    **sample directory**  (used as Project Code)
+        **plate directory** (used as Plate name)
+            **date directory**
+                files

+the date directory must have the format YYYYMMDD_HHMMSS (eg. 20191211_151023)

 2019/12/12:
 Automated annotation using TensorFlow (https://www.tensorflow.org/) and MARCO (https://marco.ccr.buffalo.edu/) has been added.
 For now, this requires TensorFlow version previous to v2.

+Important Note: a threshold is applied to accept or not autoMARCO most probable prediction.
+If the prediction probability is below this threshold (currently 0.6 and can be modified in preferences.py), the drop classification is set to "Unknown".

 2019/12/13:
 Added visualisation of autoMARCO results